stevenworthington/dss-powersim/docs/03_thinking.md

 The first 3 steps in power simulation involve nothing more than thinking and then writing down your thoughts using a pencil and paper.
 But, prior to walking through these steps there is an even more fundamental issue to be addressed - the power of what?

 What quantity within your model do you wish to calculate power for?
 Overall model goodness-of-fit, individual parameters, or a combinations of parameters?
 The point of entry for power analysis is always to identify the particular effect of interest, and for that you must answer the question, "power of what?".

+## Study design

+The study design we will use as an example throughout this tutorial comes from Julian Quandt's blogpost (<https://julianquandt.com/post/power-analysis-by-data-simulation-in-r-part-iv/>).
+He describes this hyopthetical research design as:

+> A new hypothetical research question focused on music preference.
+The overarching research goal will be to - once and for all - find out whether Rock or Pop music is better.
+Of course, we could just ask people what they prefer, but we do not want to do that because we want a more objective measure of what is Rock and Pop (people might have different ideas about the genres).
+Therefore, we will have participants listen to a bunch of different songs that are either from a Spotify "best-of-pop" or "best-of-rock" playlist and have them rate the song on a evaluation scale from 0-100 points.

 ## Simple linear regression

 In the following implementations of power simulation in R, Python, and Stata, we will walk through a concrete example using a simple linear regression model, before moving to a more complicated example using a mixed effects model.
 While canned routines exist to calculate power for some simple general linear models, this exercise will serve to build intuition about the process of power simulation that will be helpful for the more complex case.